Code of Maine Rules

 The contents of a Part 70 license shall not be treated as confidential.

-At reasonable times and location the Department shall provide for the inspection of public records.
-Charges for copying shall reflect the costs to the Department and payment shall be made to the Maine Environmental Protection Fund.
+At reasonable times and location, the Department will provide for the inspection of public records.
+Charges for copying will reflect the costs to the Department, and payment shall be made to the Maine Environmental Protection Fund.

 Employees and authorized representatives of the Department shall be allowed safe access to the licensee's premises during business hours, or any time during which any emissions units are in operation, and at such other times as the Department deems necessary for the purpose of performing tests, collecting samples, conducting inspections, or examining and copying records relating to emissions.